Insider's Guide to PDR Dent Repair and Hail Damage Car Insurance Claim Frequently Asked Questions

 "R&I" is an acronym for Remove and Install.
 It is used to assign labor times to the various operations required for removing trim panels and other components on a vehicle, such as the headlights, sunroof, and headliner.
 R&I functions are a standard part of the paintless dent repair process and must be performed to gain access to the underside of a vehicle's panels, allowing the PDR technician to massage the dents out.
 While it may seem like a mundane step in the repair process, poor R&I work is the cause of 90% of all PDR warranty issues.
 For this reason you should always check your vehicle's interior as well as the exterior when picking it up from a car hail damage repair or paintless dent removal shop.
 At Dealer's Hail & Specialty, all R&I operations are performed by our specially trained, ASE Certified R&I Technicians.

 4. WHAT ARE CONVENTIONAL BODY SHOP REPAIRS?

-5. CAN THE DENTS EVER COME BACK LATER ON?
+5. CAN DENTS FIXED WITH PAINTLESS DENT REPAIR (PDR) EVER COME BACK LATER ON?

-6. WILL PDR REPAIRS SHOW UP ON MY VEHICLE'S CARFAX REPORT?
+6. WILL PAINTLESS DENT REPAIR (PDR) SHOW UP ON MY VEHICLE'S CARFAX REPORT?

 Since PDR maintains the vehicle's original paint and panels, there is no data for Carfax to report.
 Repairs done at body shops and collision centers, on the other hand, do show up on a vehicle's Carfax, crushing its value at trade in.